 At Key Stage 4, Set changes in English are less likely to occur but are still made at times both during and at the end of the year.
 However, all Year 10 students will sit the Year 10 Examination towards the end of the Spring Term.
 The outcome of this, coupled with other student information and teacher judgement, may inform some Set changes towards the end of the year.

 For all Set changes parents will be informed via a letter home.
+Should there be any queries please contact Mr Berry (pberry@gordons.school).

 MATHEMATICS SETTING INFORMATION